Detecting asset price bubbles using deep learning: Analysis on market data: detecting tech stocks bubbles

-Let $S^i_{t_i}$ be the value at time $t_i \in \{0,\dots, T\}$ of a stock $i \in \{\text{NVDA}, \text{AAPL}, \text{TSLA}\}$.
-In order to assess if a bubble is present at $t_i$, we consider the call option market prices $C^i_1, \dots, C^i_{n_i}$ at $t_i$ for some maturities $T^i_1, \dots, T^i_{n_i}$ and some strikes $K_1, \dots, K^i_{n_i}$.
-We then train a neural network as in Sections \ref{sec:localvol} and \ref{sec:stochvol}, by using theoretical call option prices written on a class of SABR models and displaced CEV models as done in Section \ref{sec:stochvol}, for maturities $T^i_1, \dots, T^i_{n_i}$, strikes $K_1, \dots, K^i_{n_i}$ and initial value of the underlying $S^i$.
-After the training phase, we feed the network with the realized call market prices $C^i_1, \dots, C^i_{n_i}$, in order to assess if the underlying $i$ has a bubble or not.
-The families of SABR models and displaced CEV models used to train the network are identified by the following parameters: \begin{itemize} \item For the SABR models \eqref{eq:F}-\eqref{eq:sigma} we set $\gamma=1$, in order to be able to compute the call prices analytically.
-We let $\sigma_0$ and $\alpha$ be both uniformly distributed in $[0.1, 0.9]$.
-Moreover, we let $\rho$ be uniformly distributed in $[-0.9,0]$ in half cases (the ones where the underlying is a true martingale) and in $(0, 0.9]$ in the other half of cases (the ones where the underlying is a strict local martingale). \item For the displaced CEV models \eqref{eq:CEV}, we let the volatility $\sigma$ and the displacement $d$ be uniformly distributed in $[0.1, 0.9]$ and $[0, 2]$, respectively.
-Moreover, we let the exponent $\beta$ be uniformly distributed in $[0.1,1]$ in half cases (the ones where the underlying is a true martingale) and in $(1,1.3]$ in the other half of cases (the ones where the underlying is a strict local martingale). \end{itemize} Note that in the models specification above we take randomly chosen parameters in order to increase the variety of the training data and then the robustness of our methodology.
+\black{As potential candidates to generate the prices used to train the network, we only consider displaced CEV models in \eqref{eq:CEV} and SABR models in \eqref{eq:F}-\eqref{eq:sigma} with $\gamma=1$, as they admit analytic formulas for the call prices.
+In particular:} \begin{itemize} \item For the SABR models, we let $\sigma_0$ and $\alpha$ be both uniformly distributed in $[0.1, 0.9]$.
+Moreover, we let $\rho$ be uniformly distributed in $[-0.9,0]$ in half cases (those where the underlying is a true martingale) and in $(0, 0.9]$ in the other half of cases (those where the underlying is a strict local martingale). \item For the displaced CEV models, we let the volatility $\sigma$ and the displacement $d$ be uniformly distributed in $[0, 5]$ and $[0.8, 1.5]$, respectively.
+Moreover, we let the exponent $\beta$ be uniformly distributed in $[0.5,1]$ in half cases (those where the underlying is a true martingale) and in $(1,1.2]$ in the other half of cases (those where the underlying is a strict local martingale). \end{itemize} Note that in the models specification above we take randomly chosen parameters in order to increase the variety of the training data and then the robustness of our methodology.